shriya/rithm/1-week/5-fri.md

 ## To Do

-* Elie comments on Github commit
+* Refactor old assignments to fix Elie's comments on my old Github pull request!
 *

 ## Coming up this week